TheColorPlum/IBOB/docs/backend.md

 The APS is also implemented as one of our libraries in `lib/aps.js`.
 Like the API, we wrote the spec of the APS in the same [Google doc](https://docs.google.com/document/d/1wykWWzwd8LasOF8lJKZEpNwXCW-B3se33YUEtK8M2OY), and we will move it to these docs when it is finalized.

+### Initialization (in deployment)

+The directory's initialization is much simpler than the user-server's.
+It just needs to create the database and start the server.
+This is automated by the script `main.sh` in the `initialization/` folder (the other scripts are run by `main.sh`).

 ## Testing